 Substantially all of our cards are issued by GE Money Bank or Columbus Bank and Trust Company, a division of Synovus Bank.
 Our relationships with these banks are currently, and will be for the foreseeable future, a critical component of our ability to conduct our business and to maintain our revenue and expense structure, because we are currently unable to issue our own cards, and, even if we consummate our pending bank acquisition, will be unable to do so for the foreseeable future at the volume necessary to conduct our business, if at all.
 If we lose or do not maintain existing banking relationships, we would incur significant switching and other costs and expenses and we and users of our products and services could be significantly affected, creating contingent liabilities for us.
 As a result, the failure to maintain adequate banking relationships could have a material adverse effect on our business, results of operations and financial condition.
-Our agreements with the banks that issue our cards provide for revenue-sharing arrangements and cost and expense allocations between the parties.
-Changes in the revenue-sharing arrangements or the costs and expenses that we have to bear under these relationships could have a material impact on our operating expenses.
+Our agreements with the banks that issue our cards provide for revenue-sharing arrangements or the costs and expenses that we have to bear under these relationships could have a material impact on our operating expenses.
 In addition, we may be unable to maintain adequate banking relationships or, following their expiration in 2012 and 2015, renew our agreements with the banks that currently issue substantially all of our cards under terms at least as favorable to us as those existing before renewal.